Applications invited for Chancellor's Fellows

 The School is also involved in the recruitment of Fellows in the following areas which are led by other Schools which form part of the College of Science and Engineering.
 These are also likely to be of interest to physicists and astronomers:

 Building on the outstanding successes of our previous tenure-track Chancellor’s Fellowship programmes and our world class research performance, the College of Science & Engineering is investing in a further cohort of 10 next generation research innovation leaders.

 These prestigious awards are aimed at early career individuals of the highest potential and attainment who have begun to establish a reputation for the highest quality research at the forefront of their discipline and who have a commitment to learning and teaching at university level.

 Applicants to the School of Physics and Astronomy must have a PhD in Physics, Biology, Astronomy or related discipline and present clear evidence of their potential to undertake leading research in collaboration with industrial partners.
 Successful candidates will demonstrate scientific excellence, capacity to contribute to knowledge exchange, and a track record in obtaining external funding for such projects.

 A commitment to excellence in undergraduate teaching is essential for all academic posts as Chancellor's Fellows will be expected to teach and to contribute to curriculum development at undergraduate and postgraduate level.

 Holders of personal Fellowships are welcomed.

-Follow the links below to see the particulars of each position.
+Follow the link below to see the particulars of the each position.